erasa

 What it’s good for:

-• Useful for finding direct reposts on public websites
+• Finding direct reposts on public websites

-• Struggles with cropped, compressed, or edited images
+• Misses cropped, edited, or compressed images

 Bottom line:

-Why Manual Searches Often Miss Leaked Photos
+Why Manual Searches Miss So Much

-• The image has been altered
+• The image was modified

 • The platform isn’t indexed